-On September 11, 2001, nearly 3,000 people perished during the single largest terrorist attack in American history.
-Almost 20 years later, millions of Americans still remember the events of that day.
-You can honor those who died by taking a journey to one of the three September 11 national memorials.
+On Sept.
+11, 2001, nearly 3,000 people perished during the single largest terrorist attack in American history.
+Twenty years later, millions of Americans still remember the events of that day.
+You can honor those who died by taking a journey to one of the three Sept.
+11 national memorials.

 The National 9/11 Pentagon Memorial in Washington, D.C.